-Au Gratin Potatoes are soft and buttery cooked potatoes layered with rich Gouda cheese, sprinkled with herbs and bread crumbs to be cooked in an oven until it turns brown from the top.
-These cheesy loaded potatoes are great to serve as side dish for special dinners.
-Here is how to make Potato Au Gratin Recipe with Caramelised Onion.
+Au Gratin Potatoes are soft and buttery cooked potatoes layered with rich Gouda cheese, sprinkled with herbs and bread crumbs, and baked until it turns brown from the top.
+These cheesy loaded potatoes are great to serve as a side dish for special dinners.

-The flavours just burst into your mouth, once you take a bite of this gratin and I assure you, that you will not stop after taking that first bite.
+The flavors just burst into your mouth, once you take a bite of this gratin and I assure you, that you will not stop after taking that first bite.

 Perfect for brunch, this gratin has two ingredients, Potatoes and Cheese, that is loved by everyone, be it a kid or an adult.